MacLeod-D/ESP8266-Multitasking-CoopOS/README.md

   **3)** A buffer mechanism to handle serial output for **smooth buffered serial output with a task**.

   **4)** And **Interrupt-Routine** which is called every **20 microseconds**.
 This interrupt route is working durig ip data transfer - while the scheduler may be blocked for some milliseconds.
+  IRQ may start tasks with highest priority.

   **5)** A **Debugger** which can be used with serial line.
 It stops the scheduler and is able to analyse the state of the program - and continue, where it was broken.
   **This Debugger may be extended to be used with a browser!**

+  **6) Measuring time with a resolution of 12.5 NANOSECONDS is shown.**

   I think it is a good template to start from - have fun with it.